lijumjose/VIPMP/src/pages/docs/flex-discounts/index.md

 - **Quick flexible discount launches for seasonal sales:**

   - Allows partners to activate discounts within days for timely seasonal discounts like Black Friday.
+  - Allows partners to discover upcoming discounts through the API ahead of their start date, enabling advance preparation of marketing and storefront workflows.

 - **Reusable discounts to automatic discount continuity across renewals**